 Pre-Tank Filters: Practical Notes

-⦁ Pre-Tank mesh filter must be placed ahead (upstream) of any area that can accumulate rainwater.
-If the rainwater conveyance systems (downspouts and pre-tank pipes) can accumulate the water, they will also become the breeding ground for insects.
+⦁ The pre-Tank mesh filter must be placed ahead (upstream) of any area that can accumulate rainwater.
+If the rainwater conveyance systems (downspouts and pre-tank pipes) can accumulate water, they will also become the breeding ground for insects.

-⦁ With typical mesh apertures of about 10 to 30 mils (0.25 to 0.75mm), pre-tank filters can eliminate from the water stream even minuscule sediments (sand, silt, dirt….).
+⦁ With typical mesh apertures of about 10 to 30 ml (0.25 to 0.75mm), pre-tank filters can eliminate from the water stream even minuscule sediments (sand, silt, dirt….).
 They are critical elements of the Rainwater Harvesting System designed for potable water.
-If the captured and stored rainwater is intended only for the use as utility-grade water (flushing toilets, washing car & driveway, irrigation…), fine mesh-screens can be replaced by larger (40 mils/1mm) serving as protection from insects.
-It will lower filters’ maintenance effort (basket-filters) and increase filtering efficiency (self-cleaning filters), but at the price of faster build-up of sediments in the tank.
+If the captured and stored rainwater is intended only for use as utility-grade water (flushing toilets, washing car & driveway, irrigation…), fine mesh screens can be replaced by larger (40 mils/1mm) serving as protection from insects.
+It will lower filters’ maintenance effort (basket-filters) and increase filtering efficiency (self-cleaning filters), but at the price of the faster build-up of sediments in the tank.

 ⦁ When clean, basket-type mesh filters (w/o self-cleaning properties) have the highest filtering efficiency.
 Unlike the self-cleaning counterparts, their hydraulic efficiency (filtering rate), does not depend on the amount of inlet water.
 They will perform as well during rainstorms as during light shower rains.
 However, such filters capture and trap debris, which in turn will obstruct the water flow and may lead to overflows.
 To guarantee their efficient operation they must be monitored, frequently cleaned, and supported by an efficient, upstream pre-filtering system.

-⦁ Self-cleaning mesh-filters, similarly as basket filters capture debris and sediments carried by the water.
-However, in contrast to the latter, they will use some amount of water to wash-out debris and sediments from the filter screen and carry them out of the system (usually to a drain or stormwater tank).
+⦁ Self-cleaning mesh filters, similar to basket filters capture debris and sediments carried by the water.
+However, in contrast to the latter, they will use some amount of water to wash out debris and sediments from the filter screen and carry them out of the system (usually to a drain or stormwater tank).
 The self-cleaning comes at the price of lower filtering efficiency.
-It may be an easy compromise at location with generous precipitations, but a tough-one in dry areas.
+It may be an easy compromise at a location with generous precipitations, but a tough one in dry areas.
 Note that even self-cleaning rainwater filters need periodic maintenance and manual cleaning!

 Left: Principe of operation of the vertical pre-tank filter VF1 and the graph of its hydraulic efficiency vs inflow of rainwater.
 (1)-Inlet, (2-3)-filtration chamber w/mesh screen, (4)-Outlet for filtered rainwater, (5)-Outlet for water with debris.